By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Fraud and Theft Allegations

-Bankruptcy Won't Save You
+Bankruptcy Won't Help

-Who Holds Liens: Priority and Payment Requirements
+Lien Priority and Payment Breakdown

 Lienholder Type Priority Level Typical Amount Range Consequences of Non-Payment